Written a year before his death:

 The final masterpiece on Dangerous is “Who Is It”, another in his series of paranoid anthems (“Billie Jean”, “Smooth Criminal”, “Leave Me Alone”, “Ghosts” etc), where he confesses, “the will has brought no fortune/still I cry alone at night/don’t you judge of my composure/cause I’m lying to myself” and then finally, “I can’t take it cause I’m lonely!”
 It’s the sound of a man hanging by a thread.

 Of course, elsewhere on the record is “Heal the World”, a song so sappy it makes “We Are The World” look edgy.
-(Sidenote: the absurd range in quality found on a Michael Jackson album, with nigh-perfect tracks alongside ones so bad they produce secondhand embarrassment, is one of the many ways he reminds me of Brian Wilson.)
+As a sidenote, the range in quality found on a Michael Jackson album, with nigh-perfect tracks alongside ones so bad they produce secondhand embarrassment, is one of the many ways in which MJ is reminiscent of Brian Wilson.

 As dark as Dangerous gets, it doesn’t hold a candle to the second disc of 1996’s HIStory.
 Which is ironic, considering that the first disc of HIStory (a defacto greatest hits) has got to be one of the most overt attempts at self-deification ever unleashed.
-The cover depicts our hero in statue form, for crying out loud!
-It’s not subtle.
+The cover depicts our hero in statue form–it is not subtle.

 I don’t see how anyone who’s actually listened to “Scream” could argue that it’s not operating on a deeper, more profound (albeit less fun) level than Thriller.
-Sadly, he made it impossible for us to just listen–we had to look too, and his appearance, by this time, had become way too bizarre.
-Just check out the video, where he unfortunately looked EXACTLY like the alien he was trying (not?) to portray:
+Sadly, Michael made it impossible for us to just listen–we had to look too, and his appearance, by this time, had become way too bizarre.
+Just check out the video, where he unfortunately looked almost exactly like the alien he was trying (not?) to portray:

-I could go on–don’t get me started on the brilliance that is the Blood On The Dance Floor EP–but my point is this: when St. Paul tells us that “the letter kills” (2 Cor 3:6), he’s not kidding.
+One could go on–don’t get me started on the brilliance that is the Blood On The Dance Floor EP–but the point is this: when St. Paul wrote that “the letter kills” (2 Cor 3:6), he was not kidding.
 The fruit of the law here, i.e. “thou shalt be the King Of Pop”, is alienation and loneliness, anger, depression, writer’s block and, yes, in all likelihood, more sin.
 A starker contrast to The Traveling Wilburys one could not find.

 The burden of being Michael Jackson is something no one should ever have to bear.
 That he would crack up under that kind of pressure, that he would even try to transform himself into a different person, was a foregone conclusion.
 It may be a small mercy that his talent did not abandon him during his struggles, but it is a mercy nonetheless–and in a life that contained far too little, no message should have been any clearer.